-According to recent figures approximately 16% of Coventry households live in fuel poverty.
-This is above the national average; and worse for those with pre-payment meters or not connected to the gas grid.
-Across England, every winter, over 26,000 people die because of living in cold homes (known as ‘excess winter deaths’).
+According to the most recent figures approximately 14.7% of Coventry households live in fuel poverty; that's nearly 20,000 households.
+This is above the national average (currently at 11%); and worse for those with pre-payment meters or not connected to the gas grid.
+Across England and Wales, during the winter of 2017-18, over 50,000 people died because of living in cold homes (known as ‘excess winter deaths’).
 And thousands get ill.

 Cold Kills – Keep Warm this Winter!

-In a recent survey, 26,651 Coventry households were defined as ‘fuel poor’.
-This was 21.1% of the local population.
-Over 70% of ‘fuel poor’ households are made of the elderly, lone parents, those with long term illness and others with particular disabilities (particularly respiratory and cardio-vascular problems).
+Over 70% of ‘fuel poor’ households are made up of the elderly, lone parents, those with long term illness and others with particular disabilities (particularly respiratory and cardio-vascular problems).